 In the following histogram, the blue pixels are squished up again the right edge of the histogram.
 The camera was erroneously set to a tungsten color balance for an outside photo of a ski slope and resulted in overexposing the blue pixels.

 You can take a quick glance at a color histogram after you take a photo and you'll see if all three color groups are within the border of your histogram.
 If they're not, you know you need to make an adjustment.
-If you found this article about histograms worthwhile, please share it on social media.
+If you found this article about histograms worthwhile, please share it.